prasso/prasso_api/docs/user-guide.md

 - Teams own sites.
 Everything is based on a site.
 - A site is determined by its URL and has assigned attributes that determine the appearance of the site.
 - A Prasso site is both a business information site and a Prasso API site.
 The API serves the Prasso apps.
 - Sites have site pages.
-These can be created and maintained using a built-in visual editor based on the GrapesJS opensource project.
+These can be created and maintained.
 - Sites are the landing page of the App home website.
 Example Prasso sites: https://faxt.com, https://barimorphosis.com, https://lileyscapes.faxt.com, https://mercyfullfarms.com
 ![sites diagram](images/DiagramUserTeam.png)
 ![site pages diagram](images/DiagramSitePages.png)